Submit a planning application

 After submitting an application

 Once you have submitted your application with the correct fee and documents, it will be given a unique reference number.
 We will send you an acknowledgement and the application will go on the public planning application register.
-We also publish mandatory planning notices in a Local Newspaper and circulate lists of all planning applications received to various bodies including local newspapers.
+We also publish mandatory planning notices in a and circulate lists of all planning applications received to various bodies including local newspapers.

 We will then consult with statutory consultees, and notify neighbours and the relevant town or parish council of your application.
 You will be able to view any comments received on your planning application via the register.